bluekitchen/btstack/3rd-party/README.md

 # List of Third-Party Libaries

-This folder contains all third-party libarires used by BTstack.
+This folder contains all third-party libraries used by BTstack.
 The following table lists their source, license type, and what it is used for.

 Library                                                                                                         | Version  | License       | Used             | Notes
 ----------------------------------------------------------------------------------------------------------------|----------|---------------|------------------|----------